Mont Ventoux and the Lure mountains

 Through the vineyards of Gigondas

-among the Dentelles de Montmirail
+in the heart of the Dentelles de Montmirail

 Half-day or Full Day

-Hiking in the Mont Ventoux region includes a detour via the Dentelles de Montmirail.
-Those four jagged limestone ridges, 3-4 kilometers long, owe their name to the unique outline of their crags: “dentelle” in French means lace.
-Just a 40-minute drive from Avignon, these needle-thin crests, about 1,000 feet high, are made of dramatically steep cliffs and spikes.
-They tower above vineyards that cover hillsides all around, especially the ones of the famous Gigondas designation.
-During this walk you enjoy roaming among the terraced vineyards and hiking up to the top of one of these Dentelles de Montmirail.
-And if you are a wine lover, your guide can set up a visit to one of the Chateaux nearby, so typical of the Provence wineries : you will taste the outcome of their last harvest.
+Just a 40-minute drive from Avignon, these needle-thin crests are made of dramatically steep cliffs and spikes.
+About 1,000 feet high, they tower over vineyards that carpet hillsides all around, especially these of the renowned Gigondas appellation.
+During this walk you first enjoy roaming among the terraced vineyards ; then, you hike up to the top of the Dentelles de Montmirail ridgelines.
+And if you are a wine lover, your guide can set up a visit to one of the châteaux nearby: they are so typical of Provence’s wineries.
+You will taste there the outcome of their last harvest.

 Walking time : 3.5 or 4.5 hours depending on pace and route